Audi S6 saloon review

 "The Audi S6 is an iron fist in a velvet glove: it’s powerful and fast, but also pretty subtle and quiet"

 - Not too ostentatious

 - Lacks latest infotainment options

-The Audi S6 is a high-performance version of the Audi A6 large executive saloon.
-It used to come with a 444bhp 4.0-litre V8 petrol engine, but for 2019 this has been replaced by a 344bhp diesel.
+The Audi S6 is a high-performance version of the Audi A6 executive saloon.
+It used to come with a 444bhp 4.0-litre V8 petrol engine but for the latest model it was replaced by a 339bhp diesel.
 Yet, with performance-boosting mild-hybrid technology and lashings of torque, it's very nearly as fast, and sharper to drive - even if it doesn't sound quite as good.

-Amazingly, it’s not the fastest A6 variant you can buy – that honour goes to the 552bhp Audi RS6, which still uses a thumping petrol engine.
+Amazingly, it’s not the fastest A6 variant you can buy – that honour goes to the 592bhp Audi RS6, which still uses a thumping twin-turbocharged V8 petrol engine.
 The RS6 is only available as an estate, though, while the S6 comes as a saloon or Avant estate.
 The S6 is also around £20,000 cheaper than the RS6 and many will prefer its more demure looks.

 As long as you can afford to buy and run it, there’s very little not to like about the Audi S6.
-The similarly powerful BMW 5 Series 540i xDrive has sharper steering and offers more driver involvement, but this is only available as a saloon and does without the added reassurance of four-wheel drive.
+The similarly powerful BMW 5 Series 540i xDrive has sharper steering and offers more driver involvement and has fuel-saving mild-hybrid technology.

 The Audi S6 is expensive, particularly in range-topping Vorsprung form, so unless you really enjoy attacking twisty roads, the cheaper Audi A6 50 TDI will likely suffice and the BMW is also quite a bit cheaper.